YU-JAN/portfolio/dataviz3.md

 ### Key Design Decisions

+I did not expect I could get such valuable feedback from both testees.
+Based on their feedback, I made major changes:
 1. Add the x and y axis: Thought I do not really like the scale to be log-based, I added them back so that readers are able to easily compare brain weights and body weights among different species.
 2. Change the header
 3.